Concert at Mine 7

-In contrast to the grit of the inside of the mining hall, Henning Kraggerud and The Arctic Philharmonic Chamber Orchestra will perform beautiful music, that was composed during the closing months of the second world war.
+In contrast to the grit of the inside of the mining hall, Henning Kraggerud and The Arctic Philharmonic Chamber Orchestra will perform beautiful music that was composed during the closing months of the Second World War.

-By 1944, Richard Strauss' health was not good and he needed to visit the Swiss spa at Baden near Zurich.
+By 1944, Richard Strauss' was not in good health and he needed to visit the Swiss spa at Baden near Zurich.
 However, he was unable to get permission to travel abroad from the Nazi government.
 Some of his friends and music colleagues Karl Böhm, Paul Sacher and Willi Schu, decided to help him, by planning to get the travel permit: a commission from Sacher and invitation to the premier in Zurich.
-The commission was made in a letter from Bohm on August 28, 1944 for a "suite for strings".
+The commission was made in a letter from Bohm on 28 August 1944 for a "suite for strings".
 Strauss replied that he had been working for some time on an adagio for 11 strings.